Form Study Help & Information

 When you have successfully accessed the horse/race individual form record in the top right hand corner you will see a selection of options.
 One of these is 'Notify Me', which is the option to save and follow - you have the option to add a text comment, this can be particularly useful if you have several saved horses or races at a time.
-We place no restrictions on the number of horses/races you can save as realistically it is unlikely you would want to save a huge number - the more you save, the longer it will take for the tool to load.
+The number of horses/races you can save is defined by the type of account you have.

 Managing My Horses/Races

 Here you can view all the vital information on your collection of saved horses/races.
 Data includes.

 When looking at any completed race in horse form study, one key factor to consider is how the competitors have since performed.
 Obviously if a horse finished first in a race where the second, third and fourth all won their next race it may well be a further look - this is sometimes decribed as having 'franked the form'.
 Similarly if all horses have since ran and lost miserably it could be the form is not as valuable as perhaps it appears - you may often hear this in the context of a race not working out well.

 As part of the horse racing software package there is a form follower tool and hot/cold races feature which can easily provide these answers immediately.

 As it sounds head to head form is when two horses who are down to race against each other in todays race cards have also competed against each other in the past.
 The outcomes of these previous contests can provide clues as to how they may get on against each other today.